A bit pricey, but worth it.

 Remember too, that medical facilities are a long way away; if something goes wrong, you are unlikely to get the help you need in a timely manner.
-There is a hospital in Ampana, but the nearest decompression chamber is Manado.
-In our case our gut feeling at Kadidiri Paradise was to skip learning to dive entirely — a feeling vindicated after stories we heard from other travellers.
-After meeting the instructor at Island Retreat (the British Jeremy) though we reconsidered.
-With more than a decade of diving and 1,000-plus dives under his belt, we were comfortable with both his experience and attention to detail — on the water, in the water and at the desk going through the theory.
+There is a hospital in Ampana, but the nearest decompression chamber is in Manado.

-Aside from the instructor, general “dive shop guidance” holds.
+Aside from the instructor, general dive shop guidance holds.
 Ask to speak to other students or divers—outside the shop.
-Ask to see the dive gear.
+Ask to see the dive gear—especially in the resorts which do not have dedicated dive staff, check the gear carefully.
 Is it a mismatched collected of gear with broken straps, clips and badly weathered masks and snorkels?
 How experienced is the instructor?
 Do they speak your language well?
 Is importance given to the theory?
 Is the instructor being paid?
 (Not all instructors in the Togeans are—some get only food and board.)